youroldmangaming/DOX/docs/index.md

 ## SmartyPants

-SmartyPants converts ASCII punctuation characters into "smart" typographic punctuation HTML entities.
+SmartyPants converts ASCII punctuation characters into "smart" typographic punctuation HTML entities, this will be used extensively in this notebooks documentation.

 For example:

 |                |ASCII                          |HTML                         |
 |----------------|-------------------------------|-----------------------------|